lammps/lammps/doc/src/compute_reduce_chunk.rst

 Imagine a collection of polymer chains or small molecules with hydrophobic end groups.
-All the hydrophobic (HP) atoms are assigned to a group called "phobic."
+All the hydrophobic (HP) atoms are assigned to a group called "phobic".

 These commands will assign a unique cluster ID to all HP atoms within a specified distance of each other.
 A cluster will contain all HP